-Business Process Mapping communicates your processes using work flow charts in order to achieve your business management objectives.
+Business Process Mapping communicates your processes using workflow charts in order to achieve your business management objectives.
+What Is Meant by Business Process Mapping?

 Implementing strategy without process maps is like navigating a family road trip without a road map.
 It usually doesn’t work out.